akram-atl/sakila-migration-nodejs/README.md

 node redis-checking.js
 ```

-* Connects to Redis and retrieves a sample key value (`country:2`) to verify data was stored.
+* Connects to Redis and retrieves a sample country or city key value to verify data was stored.

 ### MongoDB Check